Detroit Mercy Social Media Policy

 Intellectual property rights must be respected when utilizing social media networks for either personal or professional purposes.
 When posting materials owned by others, an individual bears the responsibility of compliance with licensing and copyright requirements.
 For example, some materials may allow posting under Creative Commons Licensing which may have more liberal use terms, in contrast to a book publisher that may have more restrictive use terms.
 When in doubt, one should request permission from the publisher, content creator, or owner of the materials.
 These same considerations should be applied to institutional materials and your colleagues’ materials.

-The use of the UDM logo shall comply with the Identity Standards published by Marketing & Public Affairs office on its website.
+The use of the Detroit Mercy logo shall comply with the Brand Standards Guide published by Marketing & Public Affairs office on its website.

-The UDM logo is the University's official public identifier.
-In the majority of UDM communications, the logo should be used to ensure consistency of the University's image.
-The UDM crest is to be used only on official, institutional documents issued from the Office of the President or the Vice President for Academic Affairs.
+The Detroit Mercy logo is the University's official public identifier.
+In the majority of Detroit Mercy communications, the logo should be used to ensure consistency of the University's image.
+The Detroit Mercy crest is to be used only on official, institutional documents issued from the Office of the President or the Vice President for Academic Affairs.
 Any other use of the crest is limited.

-For detailed information on UDM’s Identity Standards, visit the Marketing & Public Affairs website.
+For detailed information on Detroit Mercy’s Brand Standards Guide, visit the Marketing & Public Affairs website.
 Be advised these standards are updated periodically and should be checked regularly to ensure compliance.

 When acting as a University representative on social media networks, conduct yourself in a professional manner and follow the general guidelines outlined in this policy.
 Use data and information that is accurate and not misleading.
 This is a responsibility that should not be taken lightly.